 The answer is: millions of people are!
 It’s estimated that about 30 million people have already done a home DNA test.

-For those who are interested, but haven’t yet gone through with the test, what holds them back are typically one of these three concerns:
+For those who are interested, but haven’t yet gone through with the test, what holds them back is typically one of these three concerns:

 #1 What will the company do with my data?

 These are valid concerns and deserve to be explored.

 What Will the Testing Company Do With My Data?

 Understandably, this is the first question most people have about DNA testing.
 Luckily, it’s also the most straightforward to address; basically, you get to decide what the company can do with your data.